sheriffsaka/school_magt_sys_flowchart/README.md

 iv.
 Manages salary issues.
 v.
 Generates reports of payments.

-The system has similar tasks that are similar hence I decided to make some of the most important once.
+The system has similar tasks that are common hence I decided to make some of the most important ones.

 You are free to add to these list of breakdown of the categories and their functions.![SMAAPTAL SMS Flowchart1](https://user-images.githubusercontent.com/20608392/227770702-4eb83a90-e984-40a6-920b-749157f9509b.JPG)